-- 1. The model shall include enough of the property to visually relate the proposed structure and accessory uses to the natural terrain. - 2.
-The Applicant's name, architect's name, builder's name, Lot number, scale, and north arrow.

-- J. Rendering.
-An accurate oblique view architectural rendering in color or a computer generated 3-dimensional picture shall be submitted showing the appearance of the building, Lot, landscaping, and skyline.
-The rendering or computer-generated picture, and the model may remain in the custody of the Town until a Certificate of Occupancy is issued or until released by the Town. - K. Exterior Material Samples: Include samples of all colors, materials, and material specifications mounted on rigid board with all materials identified with the manufacture's name, color, and LRV number where applicable.
+- 2-1.
+The model shall include enough of the property to visually relate the proposed structure and accessory uses to the natural terrain. - 3-2.
+The Applicant's name, architect's name, builder's name, <a href="https://local.number.nu - K.J.
+Rendering.
+An accurate oblique view architectural rendering in color or a computer generated 3-dimensional picture -shall be submitted showing the appearance of the building, lotLot, landscaping, and skyline.
+The rendering or computer generated computer-generated picture, and the model may remain in the custody of the Town Engineer until a Certificate of Occupancy is issued or until released by the Town-Engineer. - L.K.
+Exterior Material Samples: Include samples of all colors, materials, and material specifications mounted on rigid board with all materials identified with the manufacture's name, color, and LRV number where applicable.
 Material samples or color specifications are required for all exterior materials and finishes including but not limited to: